Trump likely to agree to two-week government funding extension

 Trump said on Saturday congressional leaders have sought the short-term extension and he said he would “absolutely consider it and probably give it.”

+Trump has not followed through on previous threats to shut down the government over funding for the wall, a signature promise of his 2016 election campaign.

+Without an extension, Congress must pass a spending bill by Friday to keep some government agencies funded, including the Department of Homeland Security, which polices the border and immigration, as well as the departments of Transportation, Agriculture, Commerce, Justice, State, Treasury and Housing and Urban Development.

-Reporting by Roberta Rampton aboard Air Force One; writing by David Shepardson in Washington; editing by Darren Schuettler
+Reporting by Roberta Rampton aboard Air Force One; reporting and writing by David Shepardson in Washington; editing by Darren Schuettler